 "Weapon" is a term that is broadly defined.
 For example, it includes a "firearm" as defined in 18 USC Section 921 for purposes of the Gun-Free Schools Act.
 (See definition of "Firearm").
-Under New York state law, the term "weapon" also means any other device, instrument, material or substance, animate or inanimate that is readily capable of causing serious bodily injury or death, or is actually used for causing serious bodily injury or death.
+Under New York state law, the term "weapon" also means any other device, instrument, material or substance, animate or inanimate that is readily capable of causing serious bodily injury or death, or is actually used for causing serious bodily injury or death, or is actually used for causing serious bodily injury or death.
 Thus, "weapon" includes, but is not limited to, any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, razor, stiletto, switchblade knife, gravity knife, box cutter, any other knife, brass knuckles, sling shot, cane sword, electronic dart gun or stun gun, Kung Fu star, lighter, mace, pepper spray, or other noxious spray, explosive or incendiary bomb.